What is fever?

-Aches and pains
+- Aches and pains

-Decreased urine output
+- Decreased urine output

-General ill feeling
+- General ill feeling

-Hot, dry skin
+- Hot, dry skin

 In some cases, fever may occur with other symptoms and certain combinations of symptoms that might indicate a serious or life-threatening condition that should be immediately evaluated in an emergency setting.
 Be particularly concerned about fever in infants two months of age or younger.

-Bluish coloration of the lips or fingernails
+- Bluish coloration of the lips or fingernails

-Change in level of consciousness or alertness, such as passing out or unresponsiveness
+- Change in level of consciousness or alertness, such as passing out or unresponsiveness

-Extremely watery diarrhea, possibly with blood
+- Extremely watery diarrhea, possibly with blood

-High fever (higher than 101 degrees Fahrenheit)
+- High fever (higher than 101°F)

-Very bad headache
+- Very bad headache

 What causes fever?